Exiled1/fuwari/src/content/posts/silver_bullet/silver-bullet-writeup.md

 Well, remember that random observation we made analyzing `power_up`?

-> As long as we don't crash the program, if we somehow get rid of the null byte at the end of our bullet buffer, we'll probably get a massive power, since `strlen` keeps going until it bumps into a terminating null byte.
+> As long as we don't crash the program, if we somehow get rid of the null byte at the end of our bullet buffer due to the fact that the power will write into the place where the null terminator is supposed to be, so we'll probably get a massive power, since `strlen` keeps going until it bumps into a currently non-existent null byte.

 Well it's time to put our money where our mouth is and try it out.